Shipping a Large RF Transmitter System

 Labelling Requirements

-Secure Necessary Permits & Documentation
+Permits and Documentation

 Required Documentation

-- Special permits for oversized/heavy cargo
+- Special permits for oversized or heavy cargo, if applicable.

 Regulatory Bodies

-Arrange Transportation
+Transportation Arrangements

 Freight Forwarder Selection Criteria